neondatabase/website/content/docs/community/contribution-guide.md

 ## Markdown

 Neon uses Markdown as the documentation source format.
 Markdown is a lightweight markup language that lets you add formatting elements to plaintext text documents.
-It's designed to be easy to read and write.
+It's designed to be easy to read and easy to write.

 If you're new to Markdown, GitHub provides an excellent guide to get you started.
 The [GitHub Markdown Documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) covers most of the basic writing and formatting syntax you'll need to contribute to the Neon docs.